 CPUID HWMonitor

-HWMonitor is a high-quality software that allows users to monitor the temperature of their entire system for free.
+CPUID HWMonitor is a high-quality software that allows users to monitor the temperature of their entire system for free.
 Once installed, it provides a comprehensive temperature report of various components, including the CPU, hard drives, and motherboard.
 The software utilizes embedded sensor chips and thermal sensors to keep an eye on the system’s temperature.
 Moreover, it monitors the GPU and S.M.A.R.T. to generate a report on the hard disk temperature.
 This software supports all processors and versions of Windows and is an excellent tool to keep your computer cool and running smoothly.

 SpeedFan

 SpeedFan is a widely-used freeware that enables users to keep track of their system’s temperature, fan speeds, and voltage on Windows 10.
 With its intuitive graphical interface, SpeedFan provides an easy-to-use tool for monitoring hardware and cooling laptops.
 This software utilizes inbuilt digital sensors to monitor the system’s temperature and generate a detailed report that can aid in analyzing and preventing future disasters.
-One of SpeedFan’s key features is its ability to automatically adjust CPU fan speed by monitoring the motherboard and other system hardware.
+One of SpeedFan’s key features is its ability to automatically adjust the CPU fan speed by monitoring the motherboard and other system hardware.
 This helps to keep laptops cool and running smoothly.
 SpeedFan supports various temperature sensors and hardware monitoring chips, and it can run seamlessly on all Windows system versions.
 Additionally, it provides an easy-to-use customization setting that can help users manage heavy loads and analyze any unpredictable reboot.

 Core Temp